 Beer drinkers will find Asahi Super Dry or Pal Mel’s Pale Ale (Vic) on tap and a range of Japanese bottled beer and cider.

-Nice to know - Honto is brought to you by the canny folk behind another Fortitude Valley favourite Longtime Restaurant and Bar.
+Good to know - Honto is brought to you by the canny folk behind another James St favourite, sAme sAme.

 23 Alden St